Updating Cart For Gift...

 One seized the skiff, the other the sailors!

 Another Tar te Tatin phenomenon , (serendipity)!
 Innovation born of chance or constraint.
-The sagacity and practical spirit of seafarers soon made them discover that they would have less risk of getting caught by trawls, nets and ropes in maneuvers close to the rail, if their pants were without central buttons.
-This is how the idea of pants with a flap on the belly and buttoning on the edges germinated .
+The sagacity and practical spirit of seafarers made them discover early on that they would have less risk of getting caught by trawls, nets and ropes when maneuvering at the rail, if their trousers were without central buttons.
+This is how the idea of trousers with a flap on the stomach and buttoning on the edges germinated .

-As it happened with the Jean denim, which in a century went from being a workwear item to a universal fashion icon, the bridge trouser will take magnificent advantage of its original singularity to evolve into a flattering garment for women.
-High-waisted and straight cut, this is the ideal way to refine any silhouette , most designers – Lagerfeld, Sonia Rykiel, Chloé, and so on – have given it pride of place in their collections, in my time at Sézane, I even designed one that was a great success .
+As it happened to the Jean denim, which in a century went from being a work garment to a universal fashion icon, the bridge trouser will take magnificent advantage of its original singularity to evolve into a flattering garment for women.
+In high waist and straight cut, here is the martingale to refine any silhouette , most of the designers - Lagerfeld, Sonia Rykiel, Chloé, and so on... - have given it a prominent place in their collections, in my time at Sézane, I had also designed one which was a great success .

 The silhouette of the magnificent Françoise Hardy was undoubtedly not unrelated to my pencil stroke.